Penn Jones Jr.

-William Penn Jones Jr. (October 14, 1914 – January 25, 1998) was an American journalist, the editor of the Midlothian Mirror and author.
-He was also one of the earliest John F. Kennedy assassination conspiracy theorists.
+William Penn Jones Jr. (October 14, 1914 – January 25, 1998) was an American journalist, author, and longtime owner and editor of the weekly Texas newspaper, Midlothian Mirror.
+He was an early JFK assassination conspiracy theorist.
+He focused his research on the deaths of assassination witnesses.
+His best-known work was the four-volume series, Forgive My Grief.

 Early life and education

-Jones was born in Lane's Chapel, Texas.
-He was one of eight children born to William Penn Jones, a sharecropper, and his wife Gussie Earline Jones (née Browning).
+Jones was born in Lane's Chapel, Texas, in 1914.
+He was one of eight children of William Penn Jones, a sharecropper, and Gussie Earline Jones (née Browning).
 Three of his siblings died in infancy.
-The family later bought a farm in Annona, Texas.
-After graduating from Clarksville High School in 1932, Jones attended Magnolia A&M Junior College for less than two years.
+The family moved to Annona, Texas after purchasing a farm.
+Jones graduated from Clarksville High School in 1932, and then attended Magnolia A&M Junior College in Arkansas.

-In 1935, he transferred to the University of Texas at Austin.
-It was there that Jones met an economic professor who he later credited with for influencing him to become a liberal.
-While at UT, Jones took law classes with classmates Henry Wade and John Connally.
-Wade later become the District Attorney in Dallas while Connolly would later become the 39th Governor of Texas.
-Both men were figures in the assassination of John F. Kennedy.
-In 1940, Jones dropped out of college later admitting that the coursework was too difficult.
+In 1935 he enrolled at the University of Texas at Austin (UT).
+It was there he met an economics professor whom he credited with shaping his liberal political views.
+While at UT, Jones took law classes with fellow students Henry Wade and John Connally—Wade would become the Dallas District Attorney, and Connolly the 39th Governor of Texas; both men figured significantly in the JFK assassination.
+In 1940, Jones dropped out of UT, later admitting that the coursework was too difficult.

 Career

 Military service

 In 1933, Jones joined the Texas National Guard.
-In October 1940, he was called to active duty to fight in World War II.
-He served in 36th Infantry Division in the European theater of World War II.
-He retired from the Guard in 1963 upon which Texas governor John Connally promoted him to the rank of Brevet Brigadier General.
+After the outbreak of World War II, he was called to active duty as a lieutenant in the 36th Infantry Division.
+Initially stationed in Austin, he was sent overseas in 1943 and fought in Italy, North Africa, France and Germany.
+He earned a Bronze Star Medal while attaining the rank of captain.
+Jones retired from the Guard in 1963, at which time Texas Governor John Connally promoted him to Brevet Brigadier General.

-Publishing

-In 1946, Jones purchased the Midlothian Mirror for $4,000; he eventually sold the newspaper in 1974.
-In 1963, Penn received the Elijah Parish Lovejoy Award for Courage in Journalism.
-Hugh Aynesworth was among those who nominated Jones for the award.
+Journalism

+In 1946, Jones bought the Midlothian Mirror newspaper for $4,000.
+In the paper he expressed his liberal views on racial equality, which antagonized many of the residents of the small town of Midlothian, Texas (pop.
+1,200).
+In 1956 Jones and his friend John Howard Griffin attempted to desegregate public schools in nearby Mansfield, Texas, but were thwarted by a KKK-led mob.

+Jones frequently editorialized against the Midlothian school board and its conservative leadership.
+In April 1962, when Midlothian High School invited a guest speaker from the right-wing John Birch Society, Jones stormed into the school board president's office and demanded equal time.
+A fistfight ensued that had to be broken up by the police.
+Three days later, in the early morning hours of April 30, the office of the Midlothian Mirror was firebombed.
+The incident made national news, and contributed to Jones receiving the 1963 Elijah Parish Lovejoy Award for Courage in Journalism.
+Numerous congratulatory messages were sent to Jones, including one from President John F. Kennedy.